How to restore hand planes

 Most of us have one or more old bench planes sitting on shelves gathering everything but sawdust.
-Recently, hand-tool expert and Contributing Craftsman John Olson took it upon himself to rehab one such plane -- a turn-of-the-century knock-off of a Stanley No. 5 jack plane.
+Recently, WOOD's hand-tool expert John Olson took it upon himself to rehab one such plane—a turn-of-the-century knock-off of a Stanley No. 5 jack plane.
 Its design makes a nice compromise between a smoother and a jointer, and a great starter bench plane.
 And the No. 5 remains one of the best-selling models in history, making parts easy to find.
 Even if your plane isn't identical to ours, these steps improve many planes -- including new-in-the-box models.